JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 For a complete example of using the `libcurl`, see the [libcurl sample of the Kotlin/Native project](https://github.com/JetBrains/kotlin/tree/master/kotlin-native/samples/libcurl) that shows how to abstract the code into Kotlin classes as well as display headers.
-It also demonstrates how to make the steps easier by combining them into a shell script or Gradle build.
+It also demonstrates how to make the steps easier by combining them into a shell script or a Gradle build.